Class of 2020 Undergraduates

-89% of the Class of 2019 survey respondents reported they are employed full time or attending graduate/professional school within six months of graduation.
+83% of the Class of 2020 reported positive career outcomes – employed or attending graduate/professional school – within 6 months of graduation

 The Cohen Career Center’s data collection for student career outcomes, reflected in this report, adheres to the standards and guiding principles established by the National Association of Colleges and Employers.